 - Use as a full year history/literature course or a weekly supplement to your current studies.

-- You will also need certain required books in addition to this set.
+- You will also need certain required books besides this set.

-- The extra books (to be purchased separately or borrowed from your local library) include the following.
+- The extra books (purchase separately or borrow from your local library) include the following.

 Grades 3 to 7th

 The Pennsylvania Keystones Student Text can be read aloud to your children or alone by the student.

 - Each unit is based on the biographical sketch of a historical figure.